 Point: by the time of the Trelawney Prophecy, Voldemort had been “on the rise” for something close to 20 years.

 Point: by the time the Prophecy was made Albus Dumbledore had been aware for more than those 20 years that his own course of inaction as pertained to young Tom Riddle had contributed substantially to the rise of “Lord Voldemort”.
-And while Albus was better than the average wizard at avoiding direct personal responsibility, he is not immune to shame.
+And while Albus appears to be much better than the average wizard at avoiding direct personal responsibility, he is not immune to shame.
 He may feel he needs to try to put this right.

-Nevertheless: it may have been only Voldemort’s failure to die when he was physically destroyed at Godric’s Hollow which finally convinced Albus that Voldemort must, indeed, have created a Horcrux (or that there was more than one of them).
+Nevertheless: it may have been only Voldemort’s failure to die when he was physically destroyed at Godric’s Hollow which finally convinced Albus that Voldemort must, indeed, have created a Horcrux.
 And that it was only the examination of the Riddle Diary some years later which absolutely confirmed his suspicion that Riddle had created more than one of them.
 He may have already suspected that Riddle had created a Horcrux from the Locket, the Ring, and/or the Cup, even if he didn’t know which one the Horcrux was.
 But he hadn’t known about the Diary.
 And if Tom would make a Horcrux out of that, he would certainly make more than one of them.

 So just where is Albus coming from when Trelawney spouted a Prophecy in his hearing?

 Keep in mind that we also get a certain amount of suggestion in canon that the war had recently taken a turn for the worse.
 The Ministry may have implemented its shoot-to-kill policy about that time, and that must have been in response to something.
-Albus Dumbledore can hardly have been in favor of this development, for it sets a bad precedent.
-The policy may have been approved by the Wizengamot, over his objections, in reaction to some sudden escalation or advantage being displayed by the enemy.
+Albus Dumbledore can hardly have been in favor of this development, for it set a very bad precedent.
+The policy may have been approved by the Wizengamot — over his objections — in reaction to some sudden escalation or advantage being displayed by the enemy.

 Point: this maybe-Prophecy of Trelawney’s is probably the most hopeful development that Dumbledore’s seen in years.
 It’s completely chaotic, and it would mean going directly counter to Ministry policy to do anything about it.
 But it’s been given to him and he can deploy it if he chooses, by this point in the war he’ll do that, in a good enough cause.